KarelZe/thesis/references/obsidian/chapters/🛌Embeddings.md

 I’d like to start by tracing a particularly interesting strand of deep learning research: word embeddings.
 In my personal opinion, word embeddings are one of the most exciting area of research in deep learning at the moment, although they were originally introduced by Bengio, _et al._ more than a decade ago.(see [[@bengioNeuralProbabilisticLanguage]]) Beyond that, I think they are one of the best places to gain intuition about why deep learning is so effective.

-A word embedding W:words→RnW:words→Rn is a paramaterized function mapping words in some language to high-dimensional vectors (perhaps 200 to 500 dimensions).
-For example, we might find:

 A word embedding $W:$ words $\rightarrow \mathbb{R}^n$ is a paramaterized function mapping words in some language to high-dimensional vectors (perhaps 200 to 500 dimensions).
 For example, we might find:
 $$